vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 ```

 <p align="justify">
-No usage examples are provided.
-However, some examples are shown in the demo video.
-Executing the code_demo.py file with the parameters above allow us to plot some extracted features from either the brain-source raw and asr datasets.
-In addition, when the parameter -confusion is selected the confusion matrices shown in section 7 Results in GUI form.
-The corresponding evaluation metrics are output to the terminal.
+Note: These examples are shown in the demo video.
+Executing the code_demo.py file with the parameters above allow us to plot some extracted features from either the brain-source raw or asr datasets.
+Confusion matrices and features plots are output in GUI form while the corresponding evaluation metrics are output to the terminal.
 </p>

 <h4>6.2.4.4 Google Colab notebook - Data preprocessing (visualization only) </h4>